Luch (watchmaker): Production

 The Minsk watch factory kept the full production cycle and supplies components to other watch manufacturers.
-It produces from 10 to 15 thousand timepieces per month.
 The quality control process lasts a week for quartz watches and up to 13 days for mechanical watches.
 The factory develops up to 18 new designs per year.

+In 2013, between 10,000 and 15,000 Luch watches were being produced by the Minsk factory per month.
+By 2024, the factory had scaled down production to 6,000 watches per month.

 Designs

-Since its launch, the Minsk watch factory developed over 1700 models of watches.
-Following the acquisition by Franck Muller, the factory continued to produce its iconic iconic Vympel and Zarya models and introduced new designs based on classical Luch brand identity (such as Luch-1800 and Luch-2209, luch-2516).
-In addition to inexpensive watches, the factory manufactured a number of luxury models with more sophisticated designs (often based on the Soviet heritage) and complications.
+Since its launch, the Minsk watch factory developed over 1,700 models of watches.
+Following the acquisition by Franck Muller, the factory continued to produce its iconic Vympel and Zarya models and introduced new designs based on classical Luch brand identity (such as Luch-1800 and Luch-2209, Luch-2516).
+In addition to inexpensive watches, the factory manufactured a number of luxury models with more sophisticated designs.

+During the 1980s, the Minsk watch factory produced both mechanical and quartz watches using in-house movements.
+The microelectronics used in the quartz movements were manufactured at the factory itself.
+The factory was unable to sustain the production of an in-house quartz movement due to financial difficulties and had permanently switched to assembling watches with imported foreign quartz movements by the late 2000s.

-By 2018, around 60% of watches produced by Minsk watch factory used its in-house movement.
-The quartz and self-winding movements used in Luch watches are supplied by Japanese and Swiss companies.
+In 2018, around 60% of watches produced by Minsk watch factory used its in-house mechanical movement.
+The quartz and automatic movements used in Luch watches are supplied by Japanese and Swiss companies.
 The company's R&D and design team consisted of around 30 specialists.